zyedidia/micro/runtime/help/options.md

 	default value: `0`

+* `backup`: micro will automatically keep backups of all open buffers.
+Backups are stored in `~/.config/micro/backups` and are removed when the buffer is closed cleanly.
+In the case of a system crash or a micro crash, the contents of the buffer can be recovered automatically by opening the file that was being edited before the crash, or manually by searching for the backup in the backup directory.
+Backups are made in the background when a buffer is modified and the latest backup is more than 8 seconds old, or when micro detects a crash.
+It is highly recommended that you leave this feature enabled.

+    default value: `true`

 * `basename`: in the infobar, show only the basename of the file being edited rather than the full path.